mikaelkrief/Hashitalks-terraform-k8s-vault/README.md

 # terraform-vault
-terraform code to install vault on kubernetes
+terraform code to install vault on kubernetes using k8S and Helm provider